reasonwithoutrestraint/site/Original/Other/Taxonomy of Propositions.md

 Relationship of Analytic, A Priori, Necessary:
 - Analytic, A Priori, Necessary
-    - *Definitional*: A triangle has three sides
+    - *Definitional*: "A triangle has three sides".
 - Analytic, A Priori, Contingent:
     - Impossible
 - Analytic, A Posteriori, Necessary